jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/02_Building_for_x86_(Emulation_and_Hardware).md

 Start the build using the `bitbake` command.

-**NOTE:** An initial build can take many hours depending on your CPU and and Internet connection speeds.
+**NOTE:** An initial build can take many hours depending on your CPU and Internet connection speeds.
 The build also takes approximately 100G-bytes of free disk space.

 **Sample Qt based IVI demo :**